The Marmot with the CollarDiary of a Philosopher

 “The odour of Man follows me everywhere,” I continued, emphasizing each word, as if to accustom him to the horror of what I said, “it is like the curse of the universe.
 Everything that this execrable race touches is cursed forthwith.
 Even so, I assure you that this collar is the least offensive of collars.
 It has never done ill to anyone, except to myself alone.
 In your mercy, hear my request, Sir Hare; grant me that I should recount to you, from where I stand, my story.
 It is tragic, and I am certain that it will interest you; I am certain also that it will inspire you with compassion, because your soul is good, that can be read in your eyes.
 Then will you judge if you wish to reject or accept the offers of service that I lay before your feet.”

 During this discourse the twitching ears of the Hare never ceased to move this way and that in great agitation.
 He had a certain flustered air, more even than startled.
 Seeing that he was not about to reply, I broke boldly into my story, in the hope of stirring him.
 What story could stir him if not mine?
 He seemed moved, indeed.
 I shed tears, and I thought that I saw him drying the corner of his eye with a furtive gesture.
-When I spoke of my resolution to devote myself to wisdom, I saw him keenly lower and raise his ears, in token of agreement; but when I came to explain the subject that torments me, when I spoke of the Long Night, of our sleep, of the mystery of our existence, he assumed a sort of foolish smile, as Hares do.
+When I spoke of my resolution to devote myself to Wisdom, I saw him keenly lower and raise his ears, in token of agreement; but when I came to explain the subject that torments me, when I spoke of the Long Night, of our sleep, of the mystery of our existence, he assumed a sort of foolish smile, as Hares do.
 It was less his ears than his whiskers that twitched in a convulsive movement, of which he seemed not to be the master.
 I could have struck him, but I restrained myself.
 He knows a lot, perhaps.
 My speech completed, I remained in the attitude of a suppliant, paws held together.
-Then he looked at me fixedly and addressed me in a confident voice, which proved that fear alone had made him stutter.
+Then he looked at me fixedly and addressed me in a confident voice, which proved that fear alone had forced him to stutter.

 “Marmot,” he said, “I sympathise with your troubles.
 I believe that you are sincere.
 Return tomorrow.
 If tomorrow you find me at my form, we will try to be friends.
 If not, look for me no longer.”

-I bowed deeply and retraced the route to my burrow… Until tomorrow!
+I bowed deeply and retraced the route to my Burrow… Until tomorrow!

 M.02.04.03.01 / M.110